rrcobb/backgammon/notes/devlog.md

   - we have the tournament, but we could add a difference-of-rollouts method
   - find differences, then rollout from the differences to compare (e.g. how they do 'real' evals between top-of-the-line models)

-- show who beat who in scoreboard (not just wins and losses)

 - eventually, if the game really needs faster play, we can try optimizing again:
   - parallelize, maybe (bun/web) workers